alberth8/Saffron_Public/_PRESS-RELEASE.md

   > Just start entering ingredients, and we'll show you the possibilities.

 ## Customer Quote ##
-  > "Before Jasmine I didn't know how to cook.
+  > "Before Saffron I didn't know how to cook.
 Now I'm the head chef at The French Laundry!
 Eat your heart out, Thomas Keller!"

 ## Closing and Call to Action ##
-  > So, if you're ready to try something new, head to jasmine-not-js.com and start.
+  > So, if you're ready to cook something new, head to saffon.com and sign up!